USEPA/AMET/docs/AMET_QuickStart_Guide_v15.md

 After installing MySQL, [initialize a data directory for AMET](https://dev.mysql.com/doc/refman/5.7/en/data-directory-initialization.html) and then [start the server](https://dev.mysql.com/doc/refman/5.7/en/starting-server.html), and [connect to the server](https://dev.mysql.com/doc/mysql-getting-started/en/#mysql-getting-started-connecting), per the MySQL instructions.

 Once connected to the server, use the following commands to set up a single AMET user called **ametsecure** with full access to the database.
 In this example replace, "some_pass" with a password of your choice.
-You'll use this password in the AMET configuration script to provide access to the database.
+You will use this password in the AMET configuration script to provide access to the database.

 ```
 mysql> create user 'ametsecure'@'localhost' identified by 'some_pass';